shenweiss/ez-detect/README.md

 c) installing ez-detect
 - in the ez-detect directory run: $pip3 install -r requirements.txt
 - note any errors in the pip dependency resolver
-- download python3 setuptools
 - in the ez-detect directory run python3 setup.py develop
-- copy the cudaica binary executable to the ~/ez-detect/ez_detect/matlabcode/cudaica/ folder overwriting the existing cudaica file there
+- copy the compiled cudaica binary executable to the ~/ez-detect/ez_detect/matlabcode/cudaica/ folder overwriting the existing cudaica file there
 - In your matlab directory go to matlab_path/extern/engines/python/ and run: $python3 setup.py install

 d) installing io_trc code